bugarin10/ETL-project/README.md

 # Introduction

-The purpose of the project is to implement the ETL methodology
+The purpose of this project is to implement the ETL methodology while merging different db in order to get a more complete DataBase

-We identified three databases regarding mexican population, crime and covid cases.
+For the aim of the project, we identified three databases regarding mexican population, crime rate and covid cases.